The United States real estate sales and brokerage market size has a revenue of $236.64 billion, growing at a CAGR of 2.2% over the last five years.

 However, real estate investments come with a serious liability risk.
-This is especially so if you decide to work as an individual with a Sole Proprietorship without starting a legal business entity.
+This is especially true if you decide to work as an individual with a Sole Proprietorship without starting a legal business entity.

-The reason here is that your liability can be extended to your personal assets too.
+Here, your liability can be extended to your personal assets.

 To get personal liability protection, it’s important for you to incorporate your real estate company or start a real estate Limited Liability Company.

-While many real estate agents and investors choose to incorporate their real estate businesses, starting an LLC is also a popular and easier choice.
+While many real estate agents and investors choose to incorporate their real estate businesses, starting a real estate LLC is also a popular and easier choice.

 Wondering why a Limited Liability Company (LLC) is a good choice for your real estate investment business?
 Let’s discuss the pros and cons of starting a real estate LLC first.